Tim-R413/Cover-Crop-Classification/README.md

 This Repository houses the data and code for a Machine Learning model that classifies species of cover crops using Tensor Flow.

-The repository will be updated in consistency with the progress made to the neural network model.
+The repository was updated with the progress made to the neural network model.

 # Tools used for Development